Ontotext-AD/now-docs/_v1_0_0-docs/extraction-pipe.md

 The results extracted during phases 4.1 and 4.2 are combined in a way that eliminates the overlapping among annotations produced by the disambiguation classifier and the PLO tagger components.
 The implemented logic guarantees that the disambiguated entities having a meaningful URI are preferred to the anonymous entities discovered by the PLO tagger whenever possible.

-## Generic entity extraction phase

-This phase implements a rule-based enrichment with entities of generic type.
-Currently, these include:

-- dates (normalization logic is provided as well)
-- numbers
-- money
-- percentages
-- measurements

 ## Result consolidation phase